fbpx

 • Regularly review your child’s progress toward academic and career goals

-Houston ISD’s Transition Meeting Template (PDF, 129 KB) can be used during the transition meeting to guide the discussion and document the student’s plan.
+The Harris County School Reentry Workgroup’s Personalized Transition Plan Template (PDF, 175 KB) can be used during the transition meeting to guide the discussion and document the student’s plan.

 Questions